thane98/paragon/README.md

 Paragon releases should require no dependencies.
 Download the release for your operating system and run.

 ## Building
 Paragon requires Rust Nightly and Python 3.7.x.
-You will also need to install the Maturin and PySide2 Python packages.
+You will also need to install the Maturin, pillow, and PySide2 Python packages.
 If you want to build a standalone executable, you should also install PyInstaller.

 1. To build, run *maturin build --release* from the root directory of the project.
 This will produce a "target" folder.
 2. Navigate to "target/wheels" in your terminal.